Celebrate the Fiestas Patronales de Antigua Guatemala: A Local’s Guide to Antigua’s Patron Saint Celebrations

 A few helpful tips:

-• Fireworks typically happen on the evenings of July 24 and 25.
+• Fireworks typically happen on the evenings of July 24th and 25th.
 Some of the best views are near the Catedral de San José or up at Cerro de la Cruz.

-• July 25 is a public holiday, so expect banks, government offices, and many businesses to be closed.
+• July 25th is a public holiday, so expect banks, government offices, and many businesses to be closed.

-• Restaurants in the center can get very busy — making a reservation or eating earlier in the evening can save you time.
+• Restaurants in the center can get very busy, making a reservation or eating earlier in the evening can save you time.

 Looking for other ideas while you’re in town?
-Check out our Best Things to Do in Guatemala — it’s a great resource if you’re adding side trips before or after the festivities.
-Nearby destinations like Iximché, Lake Atitlan, and coffee farms around Antigua are easy to reach and offer a slower pace once the celebration winds down.
+Check out our Best Things to Do in Guatemala, it’s a great resource if you’re adding side trips before or after the festivities.
+Nearby destinations like Iximché, Lake Atitlán, and coffee farms around Antigua are easy to reach and offer a slower pace once the celebration winds down.

-With a little planning, you’ll be ready to enjoy the Fiestas Patronales de Antigua Guatemala like a local — soaking in the music, tradition, and community spirit that make this one of the most meaningful times of the year to visit.
+With a little planning, you’ll be ready to enjoy the Fiestas Patronales de Antigua Guatemala like a local, soaking in the music, tradition, and community spirit that make this one of the most meaningful times of the year to visit.

 Must-Try Street Food During the Fiestas Patronales